KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Typo: Found `Magic Mirror` in file `lyricsFetcher.js`: Replace it with `MagicMirror²`.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+10. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Typo: Found `Magic Mirror` in file `MMM-FF-Genius-Lyrics.css`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `MMM-FF-Genius-Lyrics.css`: Replace it with `MagicMirror²`.
-11. Typo: Found `Magic Mirror` in file `MMM-FF-Genius-Lyrics.scss`: Replace it with `MagicMirror²`.
+12. Typo: Found `Magic Mirror` in file `MMM-FF-Genius-Lyrics.scss`: Replace it with `MagicMirror²`.
-12. Recommendation: Replace eslintrc by new flat config.
+13. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-multigeiger by shin10](https://github.com/shin10/MMM-FF-multigeiger)

 1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 2. Recommendation: Found `axios` in file `dataFetcher.js`: Replace it with built-in fetch.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-process-stats by shin10](https://github.com/shin10/MMM-FF-process-stats)